Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 8. Keepass2Android - 4.7

 A very popular program, perhaps the most popular in this TOP.
-But her assessment does not allow Keepass2Android to be ranked first.
+But its rating does not allow us to put Keepass2Android in the first position of the rating.

 This application even has its own file format - kdbx.
-The user can write all his data to such files, and then store them in some separate place or on a medium (flash drive, disk, cloud, and so on).
+The user can write all his data into such files, and then store them in some separate place or on storage media (flash drive, disk, cloud, and so on).

 9. Password Saver - Store passwords simply and securely - 4.7

-It's more of a "toy" app.
-Of course, it performs all the declared functions and is extremely convenient to use, but its interface looks somewhat cartoonish, childish.
+This is a more "toy" application.
+Of course, it performs all the stated functions and is extremely easy to use, but its interface looks somewhat cartoonish, childish.
 It seems that the development was carried out by novice developers who did not involve designers in the work.
 But this is a subjective opinion.
 In any case, all passwords are stored in a very secure place.

-For encryption, the AES algorithm is also used, fingerprints are supported, there is a password generator and a backup function.
+The AES algorithm is also used for encryption, fingerprint support is supported, there is a password generator and a backup function.
 The latter can be saved in cloud storage.

 Rice.
 No. 9.
 Password Saver - Store passwords simply and securely